nelmio/NelmioSecurityBundle/README.md

   sites while they in fact lead to malicious content.
 It also may be possible to gain PageRank that way.

+* **Flexible HTTPS/SSL Handling**: Usually you have to either force all users to use HTTPS or have logged-in users appear logged-out when they access a non-HTTPS resource.
+This is not really a good solution.
+This will make the application detect logged-in users and redirect them to a secure URL, without making the session cookie insecure.

 ## Maximum Security Configuration (Read on for detailed recommendations!)

     nelmio_security: